-Calculate the calories you burn walking given your body weight, intensity, and duration.
+Calculate the calories you burn swimming given your body weight, intensity, and duration.

 On this page:

-Swimming is an excellent activity to burn calories while also building strength and cardiovascular endurance at the same time.
+Swimming is an excellent activity that burns calories while also building strength and cardiovascular endurance at the same time.

-On top of all this, swimming is more gentle on your joints, which means you can swim more often without worrying about putting strain on your knees and hips.
+On top of all this, swimming is a low impact activity, which means you can exercise without worrying about putting strain on your knee and hip joints.

 You can get an estimate of the calories you burn from swimming by using a MET calculator.
 When you add your calories burned through exercise to your basal metabolic rate, you can determine how many calories you should consume each day to match your energy output.